szels/guides/style/README.md

   brace on its own line.
 * Indent continued lines two spaces.
 * Indent private methods equal to public methods.
+* Place the `.` on the same line as the method name when splitting up long lines.
 * Use 2 space indentation (no tabs).
 * Use an empty line between methods.
 * Use newlines around multi-line blocks.